SumikaNya

 You can enter the following commands in the terminal of 1 Panel to install them.

-Now Node.js official website also has installation methods; just follow the prompts.
+Now the Node.js official website also has installation methods; just follow the prompts.

 image